theviderlab/viderlab-cloudbeds-form/README.txt

 Creates a simple form to begin a search on CloudBeds.

-To display the form use the shortcode [coudbeds_form]
+To display the form use the shortcode [cloudbeds_form]

 == Changelog ==